Accused of ‘extreme’ gerrymandering, Maryland lawmakers rush to pass new congressional map

 Maryland Attorney General Brian E. Frosh’s office, which defends actions of state lawmakers, would not say whether it will appeal the ruling.
 However, spokesperson Raquel Coombs said the legislature’s fast-tracked map would not interfere or impact any decision to appeal the ruling.

-The House Republican caucus wrote a letter Monday asking the legislature to adopt the map drawn by a citizen committee Hogan created.
+The House Republican caucus wrote a letter Monday asking the legislature to adopt the map drawn by a citizen committee created by Gov. Larry Hogan (R).

 “Rather than formulate another map whose genesis can be hidden under the dark cloak of ‘legislative privilege’ as the previous plan was, the General Assembly should adopt what is — quite literally — the will of the governed.
 The map created by the Maryland Citizens Redistricting Commission is ready to go.
 It has been vetted through nearly a year-long process with input from all regions of the state,” said the letter, which was released after Democrats had already drawn a new map.

 Maryland’s congressional map passed on a party-line vote in December and was awarded an F by the nonpartisan Princeton Gerrymandering Project.
 It allowed for the state’s seven Democratic congressmen to have reliably Democratic districts, but made Rep. Andy Harris (R)'s district more competitive.
-It was challenged by Republicans and good government groups, and heavily criticized by Republican Gov. Larry Hogan.
+It was challenged by Republicans and good government groups, and heavily criticized by Hogan.